junho1ee/radioimmune/README.md

 # Radiology Modeling

 A Python project for simulating the effects of radiotherapy and immune responses on tumor volume and fitting model parameters to observed data.
-It includes Figure 4 reproduction and parameter-recovery experiments using synthetic data.
+The model implementation and Figure 4 reproduction are based on Cho et al. (2023), with additional parameter-recovery experiments using synthetic data.

 ## Features